 rTMS – repetitive Transcranial Magnetic Stimulation – is a novel treatment that is non-invasive, safe, and relatively quick to administer.
 It is currently approved by Health Canada for people experiencing depression.
 It works by delivering short magnetic pulses to stimulate specific regions of the brain, strengthening brain connectivity and improving communication between different brain regions.
 In this study, we aim to investigate whether rTMS can help reduce the negative symptoms associated with psychosis (e.g., withdrawal, lack of emotion or interest).
 This may provide a new treatment option for people experiencing negative symptoms as most current treatments for schizophrenia such as medication target positive symptoms with no effect on negative symptoms.

-We are currently recruiting participants.
+We are currently recruiting participants for this study.
 For eligibility criteria and more information, please read the following brochure: Implement rTMS Brochure EN & FR

 To watch our study video please click here.